Jackett/Jackett/README.md

 Jackett is available as a [beta package](https://synocommunity.com/package/jackett) from [SynoCommunity](https://synocommunity.com/)

+## Installation on OpenWrt
+### Install required dependencies: icu, libstdcpp6, libintl, whoami, pgrep:
+`opkg update && opkg install icu70 icu-full-data70 libstdcpp6 libintl-full8 procps-ng procps-ng-pgrep coreutils-whoami`

+### Install as service
+1. Download and extract the latest `Jackett.Binaries.LinuxMusl(AMDx64,ARM32,ARM64).tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases)
+2. To install Jackett as a service, open a Terminal, cd to the jackett folder and run `sudo ./install_service_openwrt.sh` You need root permissions to install the service.
+The service will start on each logon.
+You can always stop it by running `/etc/init.d/jackett stop` from Terminal.
+You can start it again it using `/etc/init.d/jackett start`.
+Logs are stored as usual under `/var/log/jackett/log.txt`.

+### Run without installing as a service
+Download and extract the latest `Jackett.Binaries.LinuxMusl(AMDx64,ARM32,ARM64).tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases), open a Terminal, cd to the jackett folder and run Jackett with the command `./jackett`

+### home directory
+Jackett configs are stored as usual under `/opt/Jackett`.

 ## Running Jackett behind a reverse proxy
 When running jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
 If HTTPS is used also set the X-Forwarded-Proto header to "https".
 Don't forget to adjust the "Base path override" Jackett option accordingly.